 Journal editing and publishing -- showcasing scholarship: NACADA encourages all those interested in writing about academic advising to contribute to the expanding literature base of the field through the NACADA Journal.
 Furthermore, it strives to promote excellence in showcasing articles that distinguish the organization and the profession.
 Interested authors should gain familiarity with the specific guidelines for publishing in the Journal.
 To assist authors in effectively writing to the standards put forth by the reviewers, editors, and publishing style mandates, NACADA solicits input from experts as reviewers and content editors as well as specialists in developmental and copy editing.
 Each manuscript receives in-depth attention by those with decades of experience working with new and seasoned authors in the Journal publication process.

 Authorship does not end upon manuscript acceptance; rather writers enter the teamwork phase with respective editors as the creation of a NACADA publication evolves.
 A writer can expect to revise the manuscript after reviewers and Journal editors refine the focus of the work.
 The author then will address specific queries and incorporate directives through the developmental and copy editing stages.
-In these latter stages, which typically require extensive reworking of specific sentences and passages, the manuscript receives final preparation as a vetted, clearly articulated, and stylistically consistent NACADA Journal article.

 Additional publication opportunities in the NACADA Journal: